Captain John L. Chapin High School

 Chapin High School is a public high school in El Paso, Texas.
-Chapin is located at the intersection of Dyer Street and Ellerthorpe Avenue on land reserved for the United States Government and is a part of the El Paso Independent School District.
+Chapin is located at the intersection of Dyer Street and Ellerthorpe Avenue.
+This land is reserved for the United States Government and is a part of the El Paso Independent School District.
 It is the only high school in the continental United States that is on government property but not owned by the government.
 The school enrolls over 1,800 students in grades 9 to 12.
 Nearly half of the students are military dependents from nearby Fort Bliss.
 The school also accepts students from throughout the city of El Paso as part of its pre-engineering magnet program.

 Catchment area

 Much of Fort Bliss is zoned to Chapin, including the western half of the main post, the Logan area around Ellerthorpe Avenue in which the Chapin campus is located and the residential areas around William Beaumont Army Medical Center.
 The eastern and southern portions of the main post and Biggs Army Airfield are zoned to Austin High.
 The Chapin attendance zone also includes several inner Central El Paso neighborhoods immediately northeast and southeast of William Beaumont Army Medical Center.
 These include the Upper Copia neighborhood (also known as Lower Dyer) along Dyer Street from Pierce Avenue north to Hayes Avenue to the southeast of the hospital; adjacent military housing areas between Hayes Avenue and Fred Wilson Boulevard; and the Skyline Acres West, Park Foothills and Mountain Park neighborhoods lying on the eastern slopes of the Franklin Mountains and along the western ends of Hercules, Hondo Pass and Titanic Avenues to the north of the Chapin campus.
 Chapin's feeder middle schools include Bassett Middle and Canyon Hills Middle.
 The Fort Bliss residential areas zoned to Chapin for the high-school grades are zoned to Bassett Middle for the middle-school grades.
 Elementary schools in the Chapin feeder pattern include Bliss, Burnet, Logan, Park, Powell and Travis.
 Bliss, Logan, and Powell are located on the base and Travis, while located just off post in the Lower Dyer neighborhood, largely serves the residential areas around William Beaumont Army Medical Center.